MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 ---
 title: Data Platform for AI Workloads on Azure
-description: Learn about functional and nonfunctional data source considerations for your data platform for AI Workloads on Azure.
+description: Learn about functional and nonfunctional data source considerations for your data platform for AI workloads on Azure.
 author: PageWriter-MSFT
 ms.author: prwilk
 ms.date: 11/01/2024